garry332212/Forcast-Fusion/README.md

 ## Intract with Forecast-Fusion

-* When you run the App for the first time you will need to allow location permission from your device so App Can shwo you the current weather for your location.
+* When you run the App for the first time you will need to allow location permission from your device so the App Can show you the current weather for your location.
 (With Forecast for next 5 hours)
 * You can search any city - please make sure the spellings are correct else weather Api won't send any results back.

 # Thanks For Choosing Forecast-Fusion :)